-The Cortex-A72 processor is delivered as synthesizable RTL.
-Before the processor can be used in a product, it must go through the following process:
+The MMU-600 is delivered as synthesizable RTL.
+Before it can be used in a product, it must go through the following processes:

 - The implementer configures and synthesizes the RTL to produce a hard macrocell.
-This might include integrating the cache RAMs into the design.
+This process might include integrating RAMs into the design.

-- The integrator connects the configured design into a SoC.
-This includes connecting it to a memory system and peripherals.
+- The integrator connects the implemented design into a SoC.
+Integration includes connecting the design to a memory system and peripherals.

-- Can include implementation and integration choices that affect the behavior and features of the processor.
+Each process is separate, and can include implementation and integration choices that affect the behavior and features of the MMU-600.

 The operation of the final device depends on: